matthewbeta/rwd-reading-list/README.md

-# Responsive Web Design Reading List
+# A Responsive Web Design Reading List

 This is something I'm making for work.
-I encourage anyone who wants to to add to it.
-There are a million articles and I can't remember them all:
+I encourage anyone to add to it.
+There are a million articles that have shaped my understanding of this and I can't remember them all:

 ##Overview